hash2004/video-generation-ViT-PredRNN-ConvLSTM/README.md

 ## Introduction

 Video generation entails the creation of coherent and realistic video sequences from given inputs.
 It requires capturing both spatial features within individual frames and temporal dynamics across consecutive frames.
-Over the years, various architectures have been proposed to tackle this challenge, leveraging advancements in recurrent neural networks and transformer-based models.
+Over the years, various architectures have been proposed to tackle this challenge, we'll be looking into 3 different approaches.

-This report focuses on three such architectures:
+This README focuses on three such architectures:
 1. **ConvLSTM**: Integrates convolutional operations within the traditional LSTM framework to better capture spatial dependencies.
 2. **PredRNN**: Enhances the LSTM architecture with dual memory states to model complex spatio-temporal relationships.
 3. **MaxViT**: Adapts the transformer architecture, known for its prowess in natural language processing, to handle video data through multi-axis attention mechanisms.